MAIF/otoroshi/manual.next/src/main/paradox/entities/certificates.md

 # Certificates

-All generated and imported certificates are listed in the **bo/dashboard/certificates** page.
+All generated and imported certificates are listed in the @link:[/bo/dashboard/certificates](http://otoroshi.oto.tools:8080/bo/dashboard/certificates) page.
+All those certificates can be used to serve traffic with TLS, perform mTLS calls, sign and verify JWT tokens.

 The list of available actions are: